alfianverter/Discord-RPG-Bot/README.md

 When in a game, this will attack the enemy.
 # heal
 Command not done yet, expect some glitches with it.
-# fireball (90% miss chance)
+# fireball (10% miss chance)
 Shoots a fireball that does no damage, but every round the enemy loses 5 HP after you shoot it.
-Stacks now!
+It does stack.
+Uses 5 mana.
 # shield
 Blocks all but 0.5 damage from the enemy.
-At the moment this can be used with Fireball to cheese.
+Has a one round cooldown.
+# leech
+Leeches the enemy, stealing some of their HP and giving it to you.
 # More to come!